Fiction and nonfiction editing

 Frequently Asked Questions

-Turnaround times range from two and a half weeks to four weeks, depending on the word count, genre, time of year, and shape of the manuscript.
+Turnaround times range from two and a half to four weeks, depending on the word count, genre, time of year, and shape of the manuscript.
 I will be able to offer a more concrete timeframe after completing the sample edit.

 At this time, I work exclusively in Microsoft Word.
 I understand the convenience of Google Docs, but to provide the highest standard of service, Word is essential.